Dental pulp test: Limitations of sensitivity testing

-All tests have some limitations and test results should be interpreted by an experienced dentist under the bidirectional consideration of both clinical symptoms and radiography.
+All tests have some limitations, and test results should be interpreted by an experienced dentist under the bidirectional consideration of both clinical symptoms and radiography.
 Sensitivity tests only indicate the presence or absence of the nerve supply to an individual tooth.
-Even though a prolonged response to aforementioned tests indicate pulpal inflammation, the degree of inflammation or innervation cannot be inferred from these tests.
+Although a prolonged response to aforementioned tests indicate pulpal inflammation, the degree of inflammation or innervation cannot be inferred from these tests.

 False positive or false negative results are possible when performing a sensitivity testing.
-A false positive response occurs when a patient is respondent to sensitivity testing despite a lack of sensory tissue in the tooth that is being tested.
+A false positive response occurs when a patient is respondent to sensitivity testing despite a lack of sensory tissue in the tooth being tested.
 Such responses may occur due to innervation of adjacent teeth due to inadequate isolation of the tooth being tested, or in anxious patients who perceive pain despite no sensory stimulus, or in multi-rooted teeth which still have residual pulpal tissue residing in canals.
 False negative results occurs when innervated teeth do not respond to sensibility testing.
-Such can occur in individuals who have recently traumatised teeth, teeth with incomplete root development, teeth with heavy restorations or teeth that have significantly reduced pulp size due to production of tertiary or sclerotic dentine.
+Such can occur in individuals who have recently traumatised teeth, teeth with incomplete root development, teeth with heavy restorations, or teeth that have significantly reduced pulp size due to production of tertiary or sclerotic dentine.

-Pulpal sensitivity testing may be regarded as inferior to vitality testing as they do not definitively prove that the tooth has a blood supply and is vital.
+Pulpal sensitivity testing may be regarded as inferior to vitality testing, as they do not definitively prove that the tooth has a blood supply and is vital.
 Nonetheless, electric pulp testing and cold testing tests have been found to be accurate and reliable in the case of assessing pulpal health, especially when tests are used in combination.
-In addition, cold testing is also more accurate than electric pulp in the case of running tests upon immature or traumatised teeth.
+In addition, cold testing is also more accurate than electric pulp in the case of running tests on immature or traumatised teeth.

 Despite the insights gained from sensitivity testing, a research study found that the density of nerve fibers and blood vessels in the pulp tissue, and the degree of oxygen saturation, may play a crucial role in interpreting the results.
 The presence of a higher density of nerve fibers may contribute to a lower threshold for electrical stimulation, suggesting the involvement of neural factors in pulp sensibility.
 Moreover, the positive correlation between blood vessel density and oxygen saturation, as well as the negative correlation between nerve fiber density and electrical voltage perception, provide valuable insights into the complex nature of dental pulp.
 Therefore, in addition to the standard sensitivity testing, more objective and accurate methods such as pulse oximetry might be necessary for a comprehensive understanding of pulp vitality.
 However, the findings of this study should be generalized with caution due to its small sample size and focus on healthy teeth extracted for orthodontic reasons.